GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 ![alt text](kibana_log_flow.png "Specify index timestamp")

 ## Conclusion
 Regularly analyzing the logs is a crucial component of mature security operations.
 The next recommended step is to content in Kibana to identify which events are important, and which ones need a quick response.
-While Elastic Cloud was used as an example in this tutorial, Google Stackdriver can be used to monitor resources using other logging architectures, other logging systems, other operating systems, and even other cloud providers.
+While Elastic Cloud was used as an example in this tutorial, Stackdriver can be used to monitor resources using other logging architectures, other logging systems, other operating systems, and even other cloud providers.